Downloading Amazon Music on Android is possible, but the results depend entirely on your Amazon Music plan.

 You can manually move them to SD card anytime.

-How to Convert Amazon Music to MP3
+About Converting Amazon Music to MP3

 Step-by-step process